IJSComplexMatter/cddm/doc/quickstart.rst

    >>> data, bg, var = iccorr_multi(fft, t1, t2, period = 32,
    ...         norm = NORM_COMPENSATED, chunk_size = 512, auto_background = True)

-This will allow you to normalize either to `baseline` or `compensated`, but the computation is slower because of the two extra channels that need to be calculated.
+This will allow you to normalize either to `baseline` or `compensated`, but the computation is slower because of one extra channels that needs to be calculated.

 .. note::